ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 #.
 Let there be a notion of stages assigned to the integers.
    All existing rules outside of TH on binding/name resolution are retaken to act independently per stage.
-   (i.e. identifiers in stage *n* resolve to bindings in stage *n*, all syntax in the rule is parameterized with the stage.)
-   The top level is always stage 0.
+   (i.e. identifiers in stage *n* resolve to bindings in stage *n*, all syntax in the rule is parameterized with the stage.) bindings (with existing, regular syntax) on the top level are always in stage 0.
-   A consequence of the above is all non-TH syntax in is also stage 0.
+   As a consequence, all non-TH syntax in is also stage 0.

 #.
 Redefine quoting and splicing as acting on adjacent stages.
-Specifically, quoting quotes code from the next stage:
+   Specifically, quoted code from the next stage:
    ::
      G ⊢(n + 1) syntax
      -----------------------
      G ⊢(n) [| syntax |]
-   and splicing splices code from the previous stage:
+   and spliced code from the previous stage:
    ::
      G ⊢(n - 1) syntax
      -----------------------